Managing Electronic Records

 Like use of personal email accounts and cell phones, use of personal social media accounts for agency business poses a problem from a PRA perspective since the agency does not have control over the records.

 If an agency staff member or official uses their own personal social media account to post about agency business within their official capacity or scope of employment, they will need to cooperate with the agency in the event of a records request.
-The staff member or official will also need to take steps to retain public records posted on their social media account by using the Facebook Archiving tool, taking a snapshot of posts and saving those in a designated file, or by using another records retention option.
+The staff member or official will also need to take steps to retain public records posted on their social media account by using social media archiving tools, taking snapshots of posts and saving those in a designated file, or by using another records retention option.

 All local governments should develop a clear policy with regard to use of text messaging for agency business, as well as how text messages will be managed and retained to satisfy the requirements of the Public Records Act (PRA).